-- (a) The consumer's regional center is responsible for monitoring and evaluating services provided in the Community Crisis Home by conducting or coordinating with the vendoring regional center at least monthly face-to-face case management visits with each consumer, or more frequently, if specified in the consumer's IPP. - (b) In addition, the vendoring regional center is responsible for monitoring and evaluating services provided in the Community Crisis Home by conducting a quarterly quality assurance visit.
+(a) The consumer's regional center is responsible for monitoring and evaluating services provided in the Community Crisis Home by conducting or coordinating with the vendoring regional center at least monthly face-to-face case management visits with each consumer, or more frequently, if specified in the consumer's IPP.

+(b) In addition, the vendoring regional center is responsible for monitoring and evaluating services provided in the Community Crisis Home by conducting a quarterly quality assurance visit.

-- (c) The vendoring regional center Qualified Behavior Modification Professional shall visit the consumer(s), in person, at least monthly in the Community Crisis Home to monitor the Individual Behavior Supports Plan objectives, and prepare written documentation on the status of the objectives.
-At least four of these visits per year must be unannounced. - (d) The Department shall monitor regional center compliance with subsections (a), (b) and (c).
-Monitoring must include on-site visits by the Department to each Community Crisis Home at least once every six months, including review of the written documentation prepared by the regional center Qualified Behavior Modification Professional. - (1) Within 30 days of receipt of the Department's written findings and recommendations, unless otherwise specified by the Department, the Regional Center shall submit to the Department a letter detailing how the findings and recommendations have been completed, including a timeline for addressing any outstanding findings.
+(c) The vendoring regional center Qualified Behavior Modification Professional shall visit the consumer(s), in person, at least monthly in the Community Crisis Home to monitor the Individual Behavior Supports Plan objectives, and prepare written documentation on the status of the objectives.
+At least four of these visits per year must be unannounced.

+(d) The Department shall monitor regional center compliance with Subsections (a), (b) and (c).
+Monitoring must include on-site visits by the Department to each Community Crisis Home at least once every six months, including review of the written documentation prepared by the regional center Qualified Behavior Modification Professional.

+(1) Within 30 days of receipt of the Department's written findings and recommendations, unless otherwise specified by the Department #The Regional Center shall submit to the Department a letter detailing how the findings and recommendations have been completed, including and a timeline for addressing any outstanding findings within 30 days of receipt of the Department's written findings and recommendations unless the Department determines submittal is required more immediately based on findings impacting the health and safety of consumers.

-(A) The written responses shall be submitted to the Department EBSHCCHMonitoring@dds.ca.gov.
+(A) The written responses shall be submitted to the Department at EBSHCCHMonitoring@dds.ca.gov.

-- (e) If the Department or regional center determines that urgent action is necessary to protect a consumer residing in a Community Crisis Home from physical or mental abuse, abandonment, or any other substantial threat to the consumer's health and safety, the Department shall direct the regional center to immediately obtain alternative or additional services and supports to ensure the health and safety of the consumer.
-The Department may take into consideration any notification by the Department of Social Services made pursuant to Section 1567.83 of the Health and Safety Code. - (1) If additional services and supports cannot be provided immediately or if the Department determines that a different living arrangement is necessary to ensure the consumer's health and safety, the regional center shall, upon request by the Department, relocate the consumer within 24 hours of the determination, pursuant to Section 4698(h) of the Welfare and Institutions Code and Section 1567.83 of the Health and Safety Code. - (2) The regional center shall convene an IPP meeting within two working days of any action taken pursuant to this subsection to review and update the IPP and the Individual Behavior Supports Plan, as needed.
+(e) If the Department or regional center determines that urgent action is necessary to protect a consumer residing in a Community Crisis Home from physical or mental abuse, abandonment, or any other substantial threat to the consumer's health and safety, the Department shall direct the regional center to immediately obtain alternative or additional services and supports to ensure the health and safety of the consumer.
+The Department may take into consideration any notification by the Department of Social Services made pursuant to Section 1567.83 of the Health and Safety Code.

+(1) If additional services and supports cannot be provided immediately or if the Department determines that a different living arrangement is necessary to ensure the consumer's health and safety, the regional center shall, upon request by the Department, relocate the consumer within 24 hours of the determination, pursuant to Section 4698(h) of the Welfare and Institutions Code and Section 1567.83 of the Health and Safety Code.

+(2) The regional center shall convene an IPP meeting within two working days of any action taken pursuant to this subsection to review and update the IPP and the Individual Behavior Supports Plan, as needed.